Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: Experimental details

 Quantum state tomography is performed using the single-shot readout method described in Appendix~\ref{app:tsr}.
 We apply tomography gates prior to measurement and reconstruct density matrices via maximum-likelihood estimation~\cite{kurpiers_deterministic_2018}.

 For process tomography, qutrit-level measurements on both the sender and receiver are necessary to characterize the population remaining in $|f\rangle$ after state transfer.
-The process matrix is obtained by projecting the reconstructed qutrit density matrices onto the qubit subspace and applying linear inversion.
-For Bell-state analysis, we perform two-qutrit tomography and extract the qubit subspace to obtain $\rho$ from the full two-qutrit density martix~$\rho_{3\otimes 3}$~\cite{kurpiers_deterministic_2018,magnard_microwave_2020}.
+For each output state, we first reconstruct the full qutrit density matrix using maximum likelihood estimation~(MLE), which guarantees positivity and unit trace.
+The qubit-subspace density matrix is then obtained by extracting the upper-left $2\times2$ block without renormalizing the trace, so that any residual population in $\ket{f}$ is reflected as a trace deficit.
+The process matrix $\chi$ is obtained from these qubit-subspace density matrices using a semi-definite program that enforces $\chi\ge0$.
+For Bell-state analysis, we similarly reconstruct the full two-qutrit density matrix via MLE and extract the two-qubit subspace corresponding to $\ket{gg},\,\ket{ge},\,\ket{eg},$ and $\ket{ee}$ without renormalizing the trace.